On diffusion-based generative models and their error bounds: The log-concave case with full convergence estimates: Main Results

-\begin{remark} The result in Theorem \ref{main_theorem_toy_example} provides a non-asymptotic estimate in Wasserstein-2 distance between the generative distribution of the diffusion model and the data distribution, which provides theoretical justification for the empirical success of the diffusion models.
-Crucially, to the best of the authors' knowledge, this is the first such result which provides a convergence bound with transparent dependence on the parameters involved in the sampling and optimization procedures of the diffusion models.
-More concretely, our result is obtained by connecting the diffusion models with the theoretical guarantees of machine learning optimizers.
-In the optimisation procedure, we use SGLD \eqref{eqn:SGLDexample} to solve \eqref{eq:obj_explicit_score_matching_general} and, since the stochastic gradient $H$ in \eqref{stochastic_gradient_motivating_example} is strongly convex by Proposition \ref{Lipschitz_stochastic_gradient_motivating_example}, it has been proved (see, e.g., \cite{convex}) that, for large enough $\beta>0$, the output of SGLD is an almost minimizers of \eqref{eq:obj_explicit_score_matching_general} when $n$ is large.
-Thus, in the diffusion model, we set $\hat{\theta} = \theta_{n}^{\lambda}$ indicating $\nabla p_t(x) \approx s(t,\hat{\theta},x) = s(t,\theta_{n}^{\lambda},x)$ for large values of $n$ and for all $t$ and $x$.
-Crucially, this allows us to use the established convergence results for SGLD to deduce a sampling upper bound for $W_2(\mathcal{L}(\widehat{Y}_{K+1}^{\text{EM}}),\pi_{\mathsf{D}})$ with explicit constants.
-Consequently, this bound can be controlled by any given precision level $\delta>0$ by appropriately choosing $T,\beta,\lambda,n$ and $\gamma$. \end{remark}
+\begin{remark} The result in Theorem \ref{main_theorem_toy_example} achieves the optimal rate of convergence of order one for Euler or Milstein schemes of SDEs with constant diffusion coefficients.
+Furthermore, one notes that the dependence of the dimension on the upper bound in \ref{statement_theorem_example_case_inequality} is in the form of $\sqrt{d}$.
+To the best of the authors' knowledge, the result in Theorem \ref{main_theorem_toy_example} is the first convergence bound where the parameters involved in the sampling and optimization steps of the diffusion models appear explicitly.
+In the optimization procedure, we use SGLD algorithm \ref{eqn:SGLDexample} to solve the problem \ref{eq:obj_explicit_score_matching_general}.
+Since the stochastic gradient $H$ in \ref{stochastic_gradient_motivating_example} is strongly convex by Proposition \ref{Lipschitz_stochastic_gradient_motivating_example}, it has been proved, for instance in \citet{convex}, that, for large enough $\beta>0$, the output of SGLD is an almost minimizer of \ref{eq:obj_explicit_score_matching_general} when $n$ is large.
+Thus, in the diffusion model, we set $\hat{\theta} = \theta_{n}^{\lambda}$ indicating $\nabla \log p_t(x) \approx s(t,\hat{\theta},x) = s(t,\theta_{n}^{\lambda},x)$ for large values of $n$ and for all $t$ and $x$.
+Crucially, this allows us to use the established convergence results for SGLD to deduce a sampling upper bound for $W_2(\mathcal{L}(\widehat{Y}_{K+1}^{\text{EM}}),\pi_{\mathsf{D}})$ with explicit constants in \ref{statement_theorem_example_case_inequality}.
+Consequently, this bound can be controlled by any given precision level $\delta>0$ by appropriately choosing $T,\beta,\lambda,n$ and $\gamma$. \end{remark} This motivating example has focused on exploring the convergence of diffusion-based generative models using a Langevin-based algorithm, specifically SGLD, which is well-known for its theoretical guarantees in achieving global convergence.
+However, in the general case discussed in Section \ref{section_general_case}, we do not prescribe a specific optimizer to choose to minimise the distance between $\hat{\theta}$ and $\theta^*$.

-\begin{remark} The result in Theorem \ref{main_theorem_toy_example} achieves the optimal rate of convergence for Euler or Milstein schemes of SDEs with constant diffusion coefficients, i.e. $\gamma$.
-Furthermore, one notes that the dependence of the dimension on the upper bound in \eqref{statement_theorem_example_case_inequality} is in the form of $\sqrt{d}$. \end{remark}